CesarF/balance_reporter/README.md

 ### How to deploy

-To deploy this in your own account, follow the next steps:
+To deploy this in your own AWS account follow the next steps.

-First, install the next tools:
+First, verify these tools are installed in your environment:

 - Terraform
 - AWS CLI
 - Docker
-- Access to a AWS account

-First you need to configure your AWS user.
-Use `aws configure` to set an access key and a secret key to your account.
+Configure your AWS account user.
+Use `aws configure` to set an access key and a secret key from your account.
 Note: your user requires enough permissions to manage s3, Dynamo, SES, Lambda, API Gateway and IAM.

-Take into account all the components will be deployed in us-east-1 region.
+> Take into account all the components will be deployed in us-east-1 region.

-After configure your user, create the registry for the lambda function container image.
+After finishing the configuration, create the registry for the lambda function container image.

 ```bash
 STACK=registry make tf-init